8 Ways to Pay Rent- Which Is Best?

 There are certain forms of rent payment that you should avoid accepting from your tenants.
 These forms can be hard to record or could even lead to fraud.
 The three types include:

 - Cash- Do not allow your tenants to pay their rent in cash.
 The tenant can claim they have given you the full rent amount in cash, but you may realize they are $20 dollars short when you actually count the money.
 This is especially dangerous if you allow a tenant to leave an envelope of money for you.
 If the full rental amount is not in the envelope, it will be a he said vs. she said dispute with no way to prove how much cash was actually in the envelope.
+If a tenant insists on paying cash, make sure it is carefully counted and that a paper receipt is generated each month to document the transaction.

 - Direct Deposit Into Your Banking Account- Do not allow tenants to directly deposit their monthly rent into your banking account because this involves you having to give them your account number and your routing number.
 If they are able to put money into the account using this information, they are also able to take money out of the account using this information.
 While most people are honest and would not commit this type of crime, it is not worth the risk.
 Especially since there are other, more secure, methods of collecting rent.